Envirometrix/PredictiveSoilMapping/main.md

 ## Spatial prediction of soil properties and classes using MLA's

 This chapter reviews some common Machine learning algorithms (MLA's) that have demonstrated potential for soil mapping projects i.e. for generating spatial predictions [@brungard2015machine; @heung2016overview; @behrens2018multi].
 In this tutorial we especially focus on using tree-based algorithms such as [random forest](https://en.wikipedia.org/wiki/Random_forest), [gradient boosting](https://en.wikipedia.org/wiki/Gradient_boosting) and [Cubist](https://cran.r-project.org/package=Cubist).
 For a more in-depth overview of machine learning algorithms used in statistics refer to the CRAN Task View on [Machine Learning & Statistical Learning](https://cran.r-project.org/web/views/MachineLearning.html).
+As a gentle introduction to Machine and Statistical Learning we recommend:

+* Irizarry, R.A., (2018) [**Introduction to Data Science: Data Analysis and Prediction Algorithms with R**](https://rafalab.github.io/dsbook/).
+HarvardX Data Science Series.

+* Kuhn, M., Johnson, K. (2013) [**Applied Predictive Modeling**](http://appliedpredictivemodeling.com).
+Springer Science, ISBN: 9781461468493, 600 pages.

+* Molnar, C. (2019) [**Interpretable Machine Learning: A Guide for Making Black Box Models Explainable**](https://christophm.github.io/interpretable-ml-book/), Leanpub, 251 pages.

 Some other examples of how MLA's can be used to fit Pedo-Transfer-Functions can be found in section \@ref(mla-ptfs).

 ### Loading the packages and data

-We start by loading all required packages:
+We use the following packages:

 ```r